Formula 1: Sebastian Vettel claims Singapore GP win for the fifth time | DW | 22.09.2019

-Sebastian Vettel wins the Singapore Grand Prix for the fifth time in his career at the end of a gruelling street circuit showdown under the floodlights.
-The race was Ferrari's first one-two since Hungary 2017.
+Sebastian Vettel sealed his first win of season, winning the Singapore Grand Prix at the end of a gruelling street circuit showdown under the floodlights.
+The race was Ferrari's first 1-2 since Hungary 2017.

+As the fireworks took to the night sky on a humid evening in Singapore there was a sense that while Sebastian Vettel hadn't silenced his critics, he had answered them.
+The German driver was near flawless in winning the Singapore Grand Prix, his first finish at the top of the podium in 392 days and the fifth time he had taken the checkered flag at the Marina Bay street circuit.

+It was a result that also maintained Ferrari's hot streak heading into the business end of the season.
+Teammate Charles Leclerc started the race on pole after wins at Spa and Monza, but after the pits it was Vettel who led the charge and was allowed to maintain the lead by Ferrari.

 As it happened